phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 :doc:`request processing <../../extensions_design/php_lifecycle>`, that string will be interned for sure.
 However, if you make use of an interned string as PHP is treating a request, then this string will only get interned for the current request, and will get cleared after that.
-All this is valid if you don't use the OPCache extension, something you shouldn't do : use it.
+All this is valid if you don't use the opcache extension, something you shouldn't do : use it.

-When using the OPCache extension, if you make use of an interned string out of a :doc:`request processing <../../extensions_design/php_lifecycle>`, that string will be interned for sure and will also be shared to every PHP process or thread that will be spawned by you parallelism layer.
+When using the opcache extension, if you make use of an interned string out of a :doc:`request processing <../../extensions_design/php_lifecycle>`, that string will be interned for sure and will also be shared to every PHP process or thread that will be spawned by you parallelism layer.
-Also, if you make use of an interned string as PHP is treating a request, this string will also get interned by OPCache itself, and shared to every PHP process or thread that will be spawned by you parallelism layer.
+Also, if you make use of an interned string as PHP is treating a request, this string will also get interned by opcache itself, and shared to every PHP process or thread that will be spawned by you parallelism layer.

-Interned strings mechanisms are then changed when OPCache extension fires in.
-OPCache not only allows to intern strings that come from a request, but it also allows to share them to every PHP process of the same pool.
+Interned strings mechanisms are then changed when opcache extension fires in.
+Opcache not only allows to intern strings that come from a request, but it also allows to share them to every PHP process of the same pool.
 This is done using shared memory.
-When saving an interned string, OPCache will also add the ``IS_STR_PERMANENT`` flag to its GC info.
+When saving an interned string, opcache will also add the ``IS_STR_PERMANENT`` flag to its GC info.
 That flag means the memory allocation used for the structure (``zend_string`` here) is permanent, it could be a shared read-only memory segment.